How to save for a house

 Open your Lifetime ISA online today or visit your nearest branch to find out more.

 - The account is specifically for first-time buyers and retirement savers.
-If you withdraw your savings for another reason, you could pay a 25% charge on the total amount that you have withdrawn which means you could get back less than you paid into it.
+If you withdraw your savings for another reason, you could pay a 20-25% charge on the total amount that you have withdrawn.
+Any other withdrawals made from your Lifetime ISA between now and Monday 5th April 2021 will incur a 20% Government withdrawal charge.
+After Monday 5th April 2021 you'll be charged 25% which means you could get back less than you paid in.

 - As mentioned above, the Lifetime ISA can also be used for retirement savings.
 View the product page for more information on this use.
 If you use the account for a first home purchase you can keep the account open and keep saving into it for your retirement.

 You would have to wait until you have definitely had your Lifetime ISA for 12 months otherwise a penalty would be incurred.
-You can use a Help to Buy: ISA at any time but you can only claim the bonus after you have at least £1,600 saved.
 Bear in mind that accounts will have to be opened in sole names not joint but the funding can be joined together at the time of bonus retrieval.

 Here are four tips to reign in your everyday spending.